The types of products we buy and the ways we buy them are changing. Can traditional food, beauty, and personal care leaders adapt?

 These retailers and e-commerce marketplaces can use the data they’ve gathered from selling other brands’ products over the years to design their own private labels.

-These e-commerce retailers are also well positioned to spot gaps in the market.
+These e-commerce retailers are also well positioned to spot gaps in the market and consumer behavior.
 Online marketplaces can track the products that shoppers search for but don’t find.
 They can also analyze the categories with relatively less competition, or the prices that could be undercut.
 Private labels can fill the gaps.

 Since marketplaces can see the contents of shoppers’ online carts, they can better understand how people are using their products and optimize their marketing messages.